Learn about built-in labeling and the AIP unified labeling client

 Latest labeling features

-Although no new features will be added for the unified labeling client, we're constantly developing new features and improvements for sensitivity labels that use built-in labeling.
+Although no new features will be added for the AIP add-in, we're constantly developing new features and improvements for sensitivity labels that use built-in labeling.
 Check for updates in the following locations:

 - Features supported only by built-in labeling

 - Feature parity for built-in labeling and the AIP Add-in for Office

 - What's new in Microsoft Purview risk and compliance solutions

 Outside Office apps, the AIP unified labeling client provides the following extra features:

 - A scanner for on-premises data stores

 - PowerShell labeling cmdlets